 Anything else?

-All working instructors have a SMB and a reel B, yuy a set and become familiar with them.
+All working instructors have a SMB and a reel.
+Buy a set and become familiar with them.

 Look through our PADI IDC Preparation Hints and Tips

+Once you have passed your IDC you will be invited to take your IE. This is normally taken the weekend after your IDC finishes.

 PADI IE – Instructor Examination

-To complete your Instructor training you need to be tested after you complete your IDC, You will only be allowed to take these exams once your IDC has been passed successfully.
-These examinations are needed so that you can certify as an OWSI.
+To complete your Instructor training you need to be tested after you complete your IDC.
+You will only be allowed to take these exams once your IDC has been passed successfully.
+These examinations are needed so that you can be certified as an open water scuba instructor or OWSI.
 The exam is a rite of passage for PADI Instructors and is known as the Instructor Examination (IE).

 The purpose of the IE is to evaluate your knowledge and skills in order to make sure they are sufficient enough to earn a PADI Open Water Scuba Instructor certification.
 It is an evaluation program that tests your teaching ability, dive theory knowledge, water-skills, understanding of the PADI System and attitude and professionalism.
 The IE is a standardized evaluation conducted by Instructor Examiners who work for PADI.

-The IE is run by professional PADI Instructor Examiners from the local PADI Regional Headquarters and ensures that your Instructor assessments are correct and without bias.
+The IE is run by professional PADI Instructor Examiners from the PADI Regional Headquarters and ensures that your Instructor assessments are correct and without bias.

 You will be tested both on your dive theory and knowledge as well as your personal dive skills and teaching presentations which will occur in a classroom type environment.
 Additionally, these exams take place in both confined (pool) and open water environments.
 Confined water environments for the PADI IE is normally restricted to swimming pools to aid administration and logistics.